 Student Design Tea n

 escription (optional :

-The #1 Product Dev lopment team for the next gener ation Bluetooth Speake 1
+The #1 Product Dev lopment team for the next gener ation Bluetooth Speaker!

-3. Now, add your partner and instructor to the team.
+3. Now, add several members to the team.
 When complete, just click on the back arrow in the top left, highlighted below: